We can help you to arrange your house insurance over the phone.

 Your home is probably the most valuable thing you’ll ever buy, so it’s important to take time to make sure you’re getting the right type and level of protection.
 Having home insurance cover on your property is also likely to be a requirement of your home loan.
 ASB Home Insurance provides comprehensive cover from accidental damage or loss, up to the sum insured amount.

 ASB Home Insurance provides you with cover for loss or damage to your house from a wide range of perils that might cause sudden and accidental damage.
 ASB Home Insurance covers:

 For full details including benefits and exclusions please refer to the policy document.

 Homes aren’t insured for market value, which is an estimate sale price.
 Homes are insured for ‘sum insured’, which is the estimated cost for a total rebuild, including things like the cost of debris removal, special features and GST.
 The following diagram shows how your total sum insured is calculated:

 Your rebuilding cost estimate should be what it could cost to rebuild your home on its current site to its present size and standard.
 This should include things like demolition, removal of debris, professional fees and compliance costs.
 You should also include the cost of rebuilding other structures, including decks, permanent driveway surfaces, sheds, garages and fences, as well as:

 Visit our Sum Insured page for more information and get a rebuilding cost estimate with our easy to use calculator.
 Alternatively, you can consult a professional to complete a valuation for insurance purposes.

-If you undervalue the estimated cost to repair or rebuild your house and need to claim, you run the risk of not being able to rebuild to the same quality or size.
-That’s why having an accurate valuation is important.
+If you undervalue the estimated cost to rebuild your house and need to claim, you run the risk of not being able to rebuild to the same quality or size.
+That's why having an accurate valuation is important.

 Keeping your policy up to date means that should you ever need to claim, you will receive the cover you expect.